BecksIsAlreadyTaken/Intel-LMGQ/README.md

 # Intel-teenShield
-A software based on AI technology.
+A software based on Machine learning.